aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 The `moduleAddress` is the address we publish the module under, i.e the account address you have in your `Move.toml` file (`myaddr`).

-The `client.getAccountResource()`expects an *account address* that holds the resource we are looking for and a string representation of an on-chain *Move struct type*.
+The `client.getAccountResource()`expects an _account address_ that holds the resource we are looking for and a string representation of an on-chain _Move struct type_.

 - account address - is the current connected account (we are getting it from the wallet account object)
 - Move struct type string syntax:
   - The account address who holds the move module = our profile account address (You might want to change the `moduleAddress` const to be your own account address)
-  - The module name the resource lives in = `main`
+  - The module name the resource lives in = `todolist`
   - The resource name = `TodoList`

 If the request succeeds and there is a resource for that account, we want to set our local state to `true`; otherwise, we would set it to `false`.